 Is this what you want?
 Probably not.
 If you get to this point, the agent who wrote you the policy could be long gone or just tell you that you have other options.

 That’s unsettling to us.
 It is why we don’t put our clients in that position to begin with.

 How Does Receiving A Death Benefit Affect Your Medicaid Eligibility?

 People ask us about the impact of receiving a life insurance death benefit.
 How does that death benefit impact a person who receives Medicaid?

 However, usually, if you are on Medicaid and receive a death benefit, that death benefit amount is considered income.
 Depending on the laws in your state, receiving that income will negatively impact your Medicaid eligibility and cancel your benefits.
-The death benefit is not taxable to you, but likely is reportable to Medicaid.
+The death benefit is not taxable to you, but it is likely reportable to Medicaid.

 Again, you need to check the laws of your state and speak to a qualified attorney.

 There are ways around this scenario.
 A trusted loved one could be the beneficiary instead of you.
 Additionally, a trust could be the beneficiary.
-The trust could pay income to you as the Medicaid recipient and not impact your assistance.
+The trust could possibly pay income to you as the Medicaid recipient and not impact your assistance.
 However, check with a lawyer as this topic is beyond the scope of this article.

 Now You Know 3 Life Insurance Options That Don’t Affect Your Medicaid Eligibility